-ended at midnight on may 11, 2023, sions (e.p. rovid Faculty will need training related to hosting video-conferencing sessions (e.g. Zoom or Skype) and in creating, delivering, and managing online courses.
+pectaration ended at midning the on man 1, 2023.
+Faculty will need training related to hosting video-conferencing sessions (e.g. Zoom or Skype) and in creating, delivering, and managing online courses.
 The college has provided faculty with online instruction modules on how to teach online classes.
 The USG has also provided a variety of resources for successful online instruction.
 Faculty have 24/7 access to these development materials.